| Page:

 with furniture from various periods over the last three hundred

 years and is now preserved by the Romanian government.
+Below the castle,

 Draculaland, a relatively nice tourist trap with tee-shirts